Skip to main content

 forge generate

-Your Rust types become TypeScript:
+Your Rust models, input DTOs, and function signatures become TypeScript:

-// types.ts - generated from #[forge::model]
+// types.ts - generated from #[forge::model] and input DTOs

 export interface User {